 Best place to immerse in Singapore’s Chinese culture and history and witness how early Chinese Immigrants lived & worked during its golden years.

 The first leg of our unforgettable trip had come to an end.
-Throughout the trip my parents were excited like a kid in a candy store.
+My parents were excited like a kid in a candy store throughout the trip.
 Seeing their happy faces I felt there is nothing more precious than their smile.
 So if you too are thinking to take your Senior citizen parents on a foreign holiday don’t think too much Singapore is one of the most senior citizen friendly country.

 I was in Singapore on an invitation from Singapore Tourism Board in March-April 2016.
 We flew by Singapore Airlines and stayed at Conrad Hotel.
 All the views expressed here are mine and all pictures were clicked by me.